c19witness/uk-covid19-inquiry/2023-11-27_module-2/1_Mr_Sadiq_Khan.rst

 **Mr Sadiq Khan**: Exactly, exactly.

-**Counsel Inquiry**: -- for these face coverings.
+**Counsel Inquiry**: -- for these :outline:`face coverings`.

-But then if we can just go back to the first page, please, most of this letter is taken up with you referring to other countries where the practice is different and countries where, in one way or another, face coverings among the general population have been encouraged, some in different settings than others?
+But then if we can just go back to the first page, please, most of this letter is taken up with you referring to other countries where the practice is different and countries where, in one way or another, :outline:`face coverings` among the general population have been encouraged, some in different settings than others?

 **Mr Sadiq Khan**: That's right.
-Our own research had shown, from the Centers for Disease Control in the USA, to the chief medical officer in Canada, to these other mayors from cities we were speaking to, that they were using face coverings to -- if you've got the virus, it could be asymptomatic, it prevents the :outline:`droplets` spreading to somebody else who may catch it.
-And also in April read articles in the BMJ and Lancet which were also talking about how useful face coverings can be.
+Our own research had shown, from the Centers for Disease Control in the USA, to the chief medical officer in Canada, to these other mayors from cities we were speaking to, that they were using :outline:`face coverings` to -- if you've got the virus, it could be asymptomatic, it prevents the :outline:`droplets` spreading to somebody else who may catch it.
+And also in April read articles in the BMJ and Lancet which were also talking about how useful :outline:`face coverings` can be.

 **Counsel Inquiry**: So if we just scroll down, we can see you refer to the Austrian government, then there are a series of examples taken from the United States, a little bit further down, I think for the last one, Canada?